Master HTML and CSS on this 2 day introduction to HTML and CSS training course.

 This is a hands-on course.
 There is plenty of time to experiment with what you are being taught and to try things out for yourself.

-By the time you finish, comfortable working with HTML5.
+By the time you finish, you’ll be comfortable creating web pages with HTML and CSS.

 ✔ Plenty of one to one attention and time to ask questions.